DCF valuation

 A discounted cash flow (DCF) is the most fundamentally correct way of valuing an investment.
-Most other methods of valuation can, to a large extent, be seen as simplified approximations of a DCF.
-A DCF valuation requires making many estimates and assumptions which introduce a lot of uncertainty and it is therefore often simply not worth doing.
+Most other methods of valuation, such as valuation ratios, can, to a large extent, be seen as simplified approximations of a DCF.
+The many estimates and assumptions required by a DCF introduce a lot of uncertainty, often making it no better than simpler models.

 The value of an asset is the value of the future benefits it brings.
-The value of an investment is that cash flows that it will generate for the investor: interest payments, dividends, repayments etc.
+The value of an investment is that cash flows that it will generate for the investor: interest payments, dividends, repayments, returns of capital, etc.

 These cash flows need to be adjusted for two things: